-- (3) In order to maintain the functional value of the stream buffer, indigenous vegetation may be removed as follows: - a.
-Dead, diseased, or dying trees that are in danger of falling and causing damage to dwellings or other structures may be removed with approval from the Richland County Public Works Department; - b.
-Debris in the buffer area that is caused by storm damage may be removed; and - c.
-Invasive plant species may be removed if they are replaced by native species that are equally effective in retarding runoff, preventing erosion and filtering non-point source pollution from runoff.
-A buffer restoration plan for removal of invasive species must be approved by the Richland County Public Works Department. - (4) All preliminary, bonded and final plats prepared for recording and all right-of way-plats shall clearly: - a.
-Show the extent of any water quality buffer on the subject property by metes and bounds. - b.
-Label the water quality buffer. - c.
-Provide a note to reference all buffers stating: "There shall be no clearing, grading, construction or disturbance of vegetation except as permitted by the Richland County Public Works Department." - d.
-Provide a note to reference any protective covenants governing all buffer areas stating: "Any buffer shown on the plat is subject to protective covenants which may be found in the land records and which restrict disturbance and use of these areas." - e.
-If the buffer area will not be part of an individual lot then ownership must be stated by identifying who is the responsible party. - f.
-Provide location of permanent boundary marker signs.
+- [6] Stormwater management facilities; and - [7] Use, application, or storage of pesticides or herbicides except for the spot spraying of noxious weeds or other non-native species consistent with approved agency recommendations.
+(Richland County, State Forestry Commission, SCE&G Land Management), - b.
+The following structures, practices, or activities are permitted in the shoreline buffer subject to the prior approval of the Richland County Public Works Department: - [1] Biking or hiking paths; - [2] Recreational uses as approved by the Richland County Public Works Department; and - [3] Limited tree or underbrush clearing with approval from the Richland County Public Works Department. - (e) Water Quality Buffers Plat Requirements.
+All preliminary, bonded and final plats prepared for recording and all right-of way-plats shall clearly: - (1) Show the extent of any water quality buffer on the subject property by metes and bounds. - (2) Label the water quality buffer. - (3) Provide a note to reference all buffers stating: "There shall be no clearing, grading, construction or disturbance of vegetation except as permitted by the Richland County Public Works Department." - (4) Provide a note to reference any protective covenants governing all buffer areas stating: "Any buffer shown on the plat is subject to protective covenants which may be found in the land records and which restrict disturbance and use of these areas." - (5) If the buffer area will not be part of an individual lot then ownership must be stated by identifying who is the responsible party. - (6) Provide location of permanent boundary marker signs. - (f) Water Quality Buffer Averaging.
+This subsection outlines the criteria for buffer averaging on new and redevelopment sites.
+Buffer averaging can be utilized to adjust the required buffer width, allowing some flexibility for site development.
+Using buffer averaging, the width of the buffer can be varied with the criteria stated below, as long as a minimum average width of one hundred (100) feet for perennial streams and fifty (50) feet for intermittent streams and shorelines are maintained.